codio-content/HTML_and_CSS_II-Chrome_Developer_Tools/.guides/content/Styles-of-an-element--e89d.md

  1. Inline style attached to the element (here there is none).
  1. Style from the external stylesheets, along with the position in the file, here : `style.css:12` which means from line 12 in the file style.css, you can click on this and it will open style.css in the Source panel.
- 1. User agent stylesheet, which is a default style that the browser has for all html elements.
+ 1. User agent stylesheet, which is a default style that the browser has for all HTML elements.
  1. Inherited styles, here from the body tag.
-You may notice in (5) that the line is crossed, meaning this property is discarded by a property that has a stronger css precedence, here the `color:blue;` from above wins.
+You may notice in (5) that the line is crossed, meaning this property is discarded by a property that has a stronger CSS precedence, here the `color:blue;` from above wins.

  ![](.guides/img/elements-panel/-1--style-sources.png)